 12.13 If the reason you are entitled to a refund is because you have been over-paying your account (for example, by automatic payment) then we will credit the refund against your next electricity invoice unless exceptional circumstances apply.

-12.14 If we have agreed to supply you with unmetered electricity including, for example, for private street lighting, you must pay for it in accordance with our unmetered supply rates.
+12.14 If we supply you with unmetered electricity including, for example, for private street lighting, you must pay for it in accordance with our unmetered supply rates.

 Your monthly Meridian account

 12.15 Unless we have agreed with you otherwise, every month we will send you an invoice for the electricity supply to your premises and our other services together with our applicable fees and charges.
 The invoice will enable you to check the invoiced amount(s), including:

 (a) the quantity of electricity supplied (based on an actual reading or estimate of the amount of electricity supplied);